 acacia, Christmas vine, borage, lucerne (alfalfa), orange.

 All the other constituents of honey, recently identified, confirm the powerful antimicrobial properties of honey.
-They include: antioxidants, polyphenolsenzymes and peptides.
+They include: antioxidants, polyphenols, enzymes and peptides.

-did you know signthat on a person’s hand there are as many microbes as people on the entire planet?
+that on a person’s hand there are as many microbes as people on the entire planet?

 Here are the microbes that were researched to be sensitive to honey, as reported by Dr. Peter Molan, professor of biochemistry at Waikato University, New Zealand, in his book “The antibacterial activity of honey”.